 By promoting the sale of AVAX tokens to retail investors, Ava Labs corporation, and its founders and investors, have accumulated huge wealth — while those same retail investors have often found themselves holding bags of tokens heavily in loss.
 It is time for Ava Labs both to backstop their community and prevent further funds being laundered for Lazarus and others.
 They should immediately freeze the pool of assets backing the Avalanche Bridge, and provide them to the relevant authorities.
 Then, they should create a new "compensation service," which allows those holding wrapped assets to redeem them for assets that are not stolen or tainted, which Ava Labs can purchase from exchanges such as Coinbase or Binance.

 Taking these steps will protect their users from loss, and also prevent stolen and tainted assets from being withdrawn and re-distributed throughout the crypto ecosystem.
 If such actions are not taken quickly, experienced crypto users may extract all untainted crypto assets from the Avalance Bridge, ensuring that the retail investors whom Ava Labs induced to deposit clean assets, may have to withdraw tainted tokens (as explained in "Blue Marble.
 Red Marble").
-Will Ava Labs do the right thing to protect those it induced to use the Avalanche Bridge, and prevent further money laundering via its centralized systems?
+This questions is: will Ava Labs do the right thing to protect those it induced to use the Avalanche Bridge, and prevent further money laundering via its centralized systems?